 Waverley Online Mapping Tool

 https://planning.waverley.nsw.gov.au/connect/analyst

 Map Configuration Planning

 Layer Biodiversity Habitat Corridor

+Definitions are included at the and of this DCD

 Definitions are included at the end of this DCP.

 - (a) To ensure development contributes to the landscape character of the area. - (b) To enhance planted native vegetation and the ecological functions of habitat corridors. - (c) To reconstruct habitat in non-vegetated areas of designated wildlife corridors that will as far as possible, represent the combination of plant species and vegetation structure of the original community.